One of the most difficult part of being a medical student is knowing exactly what to read for every subject you offer.

 This is the last of the subjects in medical school.

-It also covers a research work and project carried out in partial fulfillment of the MBBS program.
+It also covers research work and projects carried out in partial fulfillment of the MBBS program.

 Recommended Textbooks for Public Health